Clint Crowe

 Clinton Thomas Crowe (born June 12, 1973) is an American politician from Georgia.
-Crowe is a Republican member of Georgia House of Representatives for District 110, which covers a part of Henry County.
+Crowe is a Republican member of the Georgia House of Representatives for District 110, which covers Butts County as well as portions of Monroe County and Newton County.
+Prior to the 2023 redistricting, he represented portions of Butts County, Newton County, and Henry County in the 110th District.

 Personal life

 Crowe's wife is Kristie Crowe.
 They have four children.
 Crowe and his family live in Jackson Lake, Georgia.